Now leaving ThriventFunds.com

 The views expressed are as of the date given, may change as market or other conditions change, and may differ from views expressed by other Thrivent Asset Management, LLC associates.
 Actual investment decisions made by Thrivent Asset Management, LLC will not necessarily reflect the views expressed.
 This information should not be considered investment advice or a recommendation of any particular security, strategy or product.
 Investment decisions should always be made based on an investor’s specific financial needs, objectives, goals, time horizon, and risk tolerance.

-Risks: Large companies may be unable to respond quickly to new competitive challenges and may not be able to attain a high growth rate.
-The Fund’s value is influenced by a number of factors, including the performance of the broader market, and risks specific to the Fund’s asset classes, investment styles, and issuers.
+Large companies may be unable to respond quickly to new competitive challenges and may not be able to attain a high growth rate.
+The Fund’s value is influenced by a number of factors, including the performance of the broader market and risks specific to the Fund’s asset classes, investment styles, and issuers.
+Foreign investments involve additional risks, such as currency fluctuations and political, economic and market instability.
+The Adviser’s assessment of investments may prove incorrect, resulting in losses or poor performance.
+Securities markets generally tend to move in cycles with periods when security prices rise and periods when security prices decline.
+A non-diversified portfolio is generally more susceptible to the risk that events or developments affecting a particular issuer or industry will significantly affect performance results.
 Common stocks of companies that rely extensively on technology, science or communications in their product development or operations may be more volatile than the overall stock market and may or may not move in tandem with the overall stock market.
-Markets may also be impacted by domestic or global events, including public health threats, terrorism, natural disasters or similar events.
-The Adviser's assessment of investments may prove incorrect, resulting in losses or poor performance.
-Foreign investments involve additional risks, such as currency fluctuations and political, economic and market instability, which may be magnified for investments in emerging markets.
 These and other risks are described in the prospectus.

 Learn about Thrivent Large Cap Growth Fund